cmichi/music-visualizer/README.md

 difficulty is to create a reduced, simple one.

-Project status: It works, but you will probably need to adjust the java class path.
+Project status: It works, but you will probably need to adjust the java class path within the `Makefile`.
 I aim to update this readme with a *.jar, which can easily be started independent of platforms and stuff.

 Currently still requires Processing 2.0.

+	make compile
+	make run

 ## Eye Candy